-On July 26, 2006, the SEC adopted amendments to the rules on executive compensation disclosure for fiscal years ending on or after December 15, 2006.
-The Final Rules were promulgated as of August 29, 2006.
-The Final Rules require information regarding nonqualified plans.
-The information is required to be reported for certain specified executives, by entries to the following tables for the Fiscal Year:
+On July 26, 2006, the SEC adopted amendments to the rules on executive compensation disclosure rules for public companies for fiscal years ending on or after December 15, 2006.
+Final rules were promulgated as of August 29, 2006.
+The final rules require information regarding nonqualified plans be reported for certain specified executives by entries to the following tables for the fiscal year:

-- Summary Compensation Table Summarizes and reports all forms of compensation earned by the specified executive (i.e., salary, bonus, stock options, etc.). - Pension Benefits Table (Defined Benefit Plans) For each executive, reports years of credited service, the actuarial present value of accumulated benefits, and distributions for the year. - Nonqualified Deferred Compensation Plans Table (Defined Contribution Plans) Disclosure of contributions, earnings, and distributions for each executive.
+- Summary Compensation Table Summarizes and reports all forms of compensation earned by the specified executive (i.e., salary, bonus, stock options) - Pension Benefits Table (Defined Benefit Plans) For each executive, reports years of credited service, the actuarial present value of accumulated benefits, and distributions for the year - Nonqualified Deferred Compensation Plans Table (Defined Contribution Plans) Disclosure of contributions, earnings, and distributions for each executive